SunlayGGX/Storm/README.md

 ### Scene Config

 Scene configuration files contains all the data for running a simulation, therefore it is mandatory to specify one.
 If it was not set from the command line, Storm application will open an explorer windows to allow you to choose one.
 Unlike the others config files, it can be named as you want.
-Here the wml tags you can set :
+Here the xml tags you can set :

 #### General